When I search for new hikes in the Dolomites one of the most important criteria for me is the views-to-effort ratio.

 The best part of the Col De La Puina hike is the views of Mount Pelmo which start very early on.
 The higher you climb the better the views get.
 Once you reach the summit you will be in awe of the towering mountain right in front of you.

 As mentioned before, the absolute highlight for me was the valleys below filled with orange and yellow Larch trees.
-I think my timing for this hiking couldn’t have been more perfect!
+I think my timing for this hike couldn’t have been more perfect!

 Last but not least if you happen to be there at sunset and the visibility is good you will see the summit of Mount Antelao, the second-highest peak in the Dolomites bathing in the last rays of sunshine.